Demonstrate understanding of how learning occurs in children and the role of play in learning #2428

 3. Demonstrate understanding of the roles and responsibilities a child care administrator has to‐ staff, children, families, and community

-10. Demonstrate an understanding of the cognitive and language stages of development in children five to twelve years of age
+9. Demonstrate an understanding of the physical, emotional, and motor development in children five to twelve years of age

-19. Demonstrate an understanding of how appropriate material and equipment promotes play.
+15. Demonstrate understanding of how appropriate material and equipment promotes play

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)